International adoption: Process overview

-The requirements necessary to begin the process of international adoption can vary depending on the country of the adoptive parent(s).
+The requirements to begin the process of international adoption can vary depending on the country of the adoptive parent(s).
 For example, while most countries require prospective adoptive parents to first get approval to adopt, in some the approval can only be given afterwards.

+Some describe orphanages as "nurseries" or "children's homes" because in numerous instances children's parents have not consented to the adoption of their children.
 Often, an "orphan" is a child whose living birth family has consented to an adoption.
-Some describe orphanages as "nurseries" or "children's homes" because in numerous instances children's parents have not consented to the adoption of their children.
 It is not uncommon for a parent to put a child in a "nursery" temporarily while they deal with poverty or work, or want to take advantage of the educational opportunities in the orphanage/nursery.
-Because orphanages/nurseries often provide education, they function more like subsidized boarding school.
+Because orphanages/nurseries often provide education, they function more like subsidized boarding schools.

 Prospective parents of international adoptees wait to get a referral for a child, which often means waiting until one of these parents of the children in nurseries/orphanages consents to the adoption.
 Although bureaucracy is often blamed for the slow process of adopting a child, often what is to blame is that the demand for children in the less-developed world exceeds the supply.
 A senior advisor on child protection with UNICEF, Alexandria Yuster, argues that international adoption is now more about finding children for first world (developed world) parents than finding homes for children.
 Susan Bissell, also of UNICEF, said that she does not oppose international adoption, but believes that it is preferable for abandoned children to be taken back by their previous families and advises governments to provide small monetary incentives to families who are willing to do so.

 In the United States, typically the first stage of the process is selecting a licensed adoption agency or attorney to work with.
 Each agency or attorney tends to work with a different set of countries, although some only focus on a single country.
 Pursuant to the rules of the Hague Adoption Convention (an international treaty related to adoption issues) the adoption agency or attorney must be accredited by the U.S. government if the child's country is also a participant in the Hague Convention.
 If the child's country is not a participant then the rules of the Hague do not apply, and the specific laws of the child's and adoptive parent(s)' countries must be followed.
 Even when the Hague does not apply, a home study and USCIS (United States Citizen and Immigration Services; formerly INS, Immigration and Naturalization Service) approval are requirements.
 The Hague is discussed below.